Chettinad: Etymology

-The name means "land (nadu) of the Chettiars".
+The name chettinad(u) comes from 2 Tamil words Chettiar and Nadu.
+Chettiar refers to a specific community of traders, Landlords people and Nadu means land.
+Collectively called as "land of the Chettiars".

 Demography

 In the 19th and early 20th centuries, many residents of Chettinad were trading in South and Southeast Asia, particularly Burma, Ceylon, Vietnam and Malaysia.
-By 2010, only 74 villages remained of the original 96, organized in clusters spread over a territory of 1550 km2 in the Districts of Sivagangai and Pudukottai in the State of Tamil Nadu.
+By 2010, only 74 villages remained of the original 96, organised in clusters spread over a territory of 1550 km2 in the districts of Sivagangai and Pudukottai in the State of Tamil Nadu.
 It finds itself in the UNESCO nomination for palatial house sites of historic and cultural value.
+It is located on National Highway 536 between Trichy and Karaikudi which is approximately 10kms away from this place.

 Community

-Chettinad is the home of the Nattukottai Chettiars (Nagarathar), a prosperous banking and business community and for high hierarchy, non-Brahmin Vallambar (Vellalar) feudal community with an aristocrat title Nattar - Ambalam.
+Chettinad is the home of the Nattukottai Chettiars (Nagarathar), a prosperous banking and business community and for high hierarchy, non-Brahmin Vallambar feudal community with an aristocrat title Nattar - Ambalam.
 It is also known for its local cuisine, architecture, and religious temples.

 Chettinad cuisine

 The word "Chettiar" refers to the social caste of mercantile bankers.
 The Chettiars are known to be traders in salt and spices and this is reflected in the Chettinad cuisine.
 Meals also consist of cooked lentils, Brinjal curry, drumstick sambar, ghee for flavouring rice, and sweet meals like payasam and paal paniyaram.
-In general, beef and pork dishes are not served.
 Some well-known local dishes are Chicken Chettinad (spicy chicken curry), Vegetable Chettinad (a vegetable curry) and dishes featuring seafood.

 Architecture

 The Chettinad region is well known for its 19th-century mansions, whose wide courtyards and spacious rooms are embellished with marble and teak.
 Construction materials, decorative items, and furnishings were mostly imported from East Asian countries and Europe.
 The marble was brought from Italy, chandeliers and teak from Burma, crockery from Indonesia, crystals from Europe and wall-to-wall mirrors from Belgium.

 Many of these mansions were built using a type of limestone known as karai.
-Local legend has it that the mansion walls were polished with a paste made out of egg whites to give them a smooth texture.
+According to locals the mansion walls were polished with a paste made out of egg whites and palm sugar to give them a smooth texture and for their cooling qualities.